Friday, October 27, 2023

 Punching through the core and into clean air gave us a huge adrenaline rush and was also a huge relief.
 I wouldn’t recommend doing what we did, but am still glad we did it.
 The car had a few small dents so would probably disagree.

 It was a risky move, but this put us in perfect position for an intercept.
 To be honest, I had always assumed we wouldn’t see a tornado on this trip but within a few minutes we spotted an obvious wall cloud accompanied by an inflow jet that was moving at a tremendous pace.
-By this stage there were also plenty of other chasers around who were way more experienced than us so and for the first time I started to think the unthinkable.
+By this stage there were also plenty of other chasers around who were way more experienced than us and for the first time I started to think the unthinkable.

 We pulled up and watched the wall cloud.
 Within a minute or two we spotted dust getting stirred up under the wall cloud and seconds later, and to my utter astonishment, we had a full on tornado, and a decent size one at that.